Skip to main content

 exporters: [datadog]

-Check out the http-test.yaml file.
+Check out the resources/test.yaml file.

-# http-test.yaml
+# resources/test.yaml

 type: Test